tayders017/the.tech.taylor/projects/mac-keylogger/README.md

 Install This

-    EXAMPLE OF INSTALL
+    EXAMPLE OF INSTALL.

 Then Install This

-    EXAMPLE OF INSTALL
+    EXAMPLE OF INSTALL.